Photographer, Health Educator, Traveler

 Photography allows me to appreciate seeing the beautiful envrionment surrounding me.

-I'm currently a Peace Corps Volunteer in Cameroon and working with persons with disabilities by helping them improve their life through health education.
+I'm a Returned Peace Corps Volunteer who served in Cameroon from 2014 to 2016 and worked with persons with disabilities by helping them improve their life through health education.